cloudfoundry/uaa/README.md

 with an in-memory RDBMS by default.
 Warning: the database will start empty, so no users can log in until the first account is created.

+The active profiles can be configured by passing the `spring.profiles.active` parameter to the JVM.
+For, example to run with an embedded HSQL database:

+     mvn -Dspring.profiles.active=default,jdbc tomcat:run

+Or to use PostgreSQL instead of HSQL:

+     mvn -Dspring.profiles.active=default,jdbc,postgresql tomcat:run

 ## The API Application

 An example resource server.
 It hosts a service which returns